xrdocs/programmability/_tutorials/2021-02-04-pyats-series-parsing-like-a-pro-with-genie.md

 </pre>
 </div>

-And now, the same output parsed with pyATS libraries.
+And now, the same output, of the same CLI command `show ip interface brief`, parsed with pyATS libraries.
+Please not that you can see the **exact same information** compared to the raw output above.
+Nothing more, nothing less.

 **Parsed CLI output**
 {: .notice--primary}